Configure an interpreter using Docker

 busybox:latest.
 Once you have successfully configured Docker, you can go offline.

-Before you start working with Docker, make sure that the Docker Integration and Python Docker plugins are enabled.
-The plugins are bundled with PyCharm and activated by default.
-If the plugins are not activated, enable them on the Plugins page of the Settings/Preferences dialog (Ctrl+Alt+S) as described in Managing plugins.
+Before you start working with Docker, make sure that the Docker plugin is enabled.
+The plugin is bundled with PyCharm and is activated by default.
+If the plugin is not activated, enable it on the Plugins page of the IDE settings Ctrl+Alt+S as described in Manage plugins.

 Preparing an example

 QuadraticEquation, add the Solver.py file, and copy and paste the following code:

 Ensure that you have downloaded and installed Python on your computer.

 Open the Add Python Interpreter dialog by either way:

 When you're in the editor, the most convenient way is to use the Python Interpreter selector in the Overview of the user interface.
 Click the widget and select